 NAFTA negotiations could mark end of era for Mexican exports

-By Mark Stevenson The Associated Press
+August 11, 2017 by Mark Stevenson The Associated Press

 Aug.
 11, 2017 – U.S. President Donald Trump’s push to renegotiate the North American Free Trade Agreement is putting Mexico in a tough spot, threatening the system that has helped turn the country into a top exporter through low wages, lax regulations and proximity to the United States.